harvard-dce/zadara2cloudwatch/README.md

 #### Additional commands

-Once the Zadara metrics begin to appear (should take ~5m for first trigger event), view the metrics and copy the name of the controller and volume.
+Once the Zadara metrics begin to appear (should take ~5m for first trigger event), view the metrics and copy the name of the controller, volume and pool.
 Use those values to create the default Cloudwatch dashboard:

 `invoke create-dashboard [controller-id] [volume-id] [pool-id]`